peterorum/python-dds/README.md

 Forked from https://github.com/Afwas/python-dds

-Modified to use the Windows DLL.
+Modified to use the Windows DLL from https://privat.bahnhof.se/wb758135/bridge/dll.html Add dds.dll to a new top-level project folder called dll.
+See example/dds.py #19 for the reference to it.

 ## Original Readme